facjure/replify/README.md

 Replify
 =======

 A simple Clojurescript Node/Browser repl and build system.
-No dependencies.
+No dependencies, no config.

 ## Rationale

 According to [2014 State of Clojurescript](https://cognitect.wufoo.com/reports/state-of-clojurescript-2014-results/)
-survey, 97% of developers are targeting browser environment, yet _64%_ report difficulty in setting up a repl/brepl.
+survey, 97% of developers are targeting browser environment, yet 64% report difficulty in setting up a repl/brepl.
-_32% use a repl_ through a combination of outdated nrepl middlewares, stacked on top of each other, with nested leiningen maps.
+32% use a repl through a combination of outdated nrepl middlewares, stacked together, with nested leiningen maps.
-None of them use the [new](http://swannodette.github.io/2014/12/29/nodejs-of-my-dreams/), blazing [fast](http://swannodette.github.io/2015/01/02/the-essence-of-clojurescript-redux/), repls built into Clojurescript > v0.2650.
+None of them use the [new](http://swannodette.github.io/2014/12/29/nodejs-of-my-dreams/), blazing [fast](http://swannodette.github.io/2015/01/02/the-essence-of-clojurescript-redux/), repls built into Clojurescript since v0.2650.

 Replify exposes these repls as plain functions.

 ## Quickstart

-Create a barebones leiningen project and add `project.clj`:
+Create a barebones lein project:

+	lein new hello

+Update `project.clj`:

 ```clojure
 (defproject FIXME "0.1.0"